andkaha/provizora-medio/README.md

 To start, use the provided `provizora-medio` script.
 It will build the container, and then run it.
 It will pass its arguments to the container, so you can use it to start a shell, or run a command.
+If no command is given, then the BusyBox shell is started (the default command of the Alpine Linux container).